How Do We Even Know Anything About Parenting?

 I can certainly understand Gould’s feeling of being overwhelmed and bullied by so much disparate parenting advice.
 She claims to have read 25 parenting books in a row, which strikes me as fairly reasonable (she does not mention looking at parenting blogs, forums, social media groups, or other online sources; this means either that she was careful to keep herself out of that endless swirl of potential madness or that she just didn’t want to talk about it).

 What Gould highlights in her entertaining and often insightful piece is how difficult it is for a parent to find what works for them.
-There are no lack of authors, experts, companies, organizations and agencies who are ready and willing to dump advice on us (and in the process, generally make us feel as if we are failing and/or totally irresponsible if we don’t follow their path or buy their product).
+There is no lack of authors, experts, companies, organizations, and agencies who are ready and willing to dump advice on us (and in the process, generally make us feel as if we are failing and/or totally irresponsible if we don’t follow their path or buy their product).
 There is certainly nothing wrong with reading books and taking what we find to be useful.
 And no parent can be expected (heck, is even able) to go all in with one particular method or another.

 Rather, what Emily Gould leaves smartly between the lines of her essay is that instead of turning to experts on how to raise our own children, we ultimately have to just get to know them, and figure it out, day by difficult day.